Daniel M. Dobkin

 High Density Plasma Deposition: Overview

 In our discussion of high density plasma oxide films, we saw that in order to obtain the desired results of high deposition rate, and good gap filling and planarity (and thus high sputter rate), we need to build a reactor that provides very high plasma densities (exceeding 1010 electrons/cm3).
 High sputter yield also requires that we accelerate ions in the sheath to several hundred volts, so we need a high plasma potential (at least relative to the wafer).
-We'd like this all to happen at a well-controlled temperature, much less than 400 C for intermetal dielectric applications, and we want to have well-controlled stoichiometry throughout the deposition.
-These requirements force us to move to radically different reactor designs from the showerhead plasma:
+We'd like this all to happen at a well-controlled temperature, much less than 400 °C for intermetal dielectric applications, and we want to have well-controlled stoichiometry throughout the deposition.
+These requirements force us to move to radically different reactor designs from the showerhead plasma.

 Thus, there are many technological challenges to fabricating a working, practical HDP reactor.
 In the remainder of the discussion we will look in some more detail at the challenges and their solutions.

-Reactors: Table of Contents
+Return to Tutorial Table of Contents